Severe Weather Statement issued for Miami-Dade by NWS - News Break

 Severe Weather Statement issued for Miami-Dade by NWS

-Effective: 2021-07-12 12:34:00 EDT Expires: 2021-07-12 15:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Miami-Dade THE SEVERE THUNDERSTORM WARNING FOR NORTH CENTRAL MIAMI-DADE AND SOUTHERN BROWARD COUNTIES IS CANCELLED The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
-Therefore, the warning has been cancelled.
-To report severe weather, contact your nearest law enforcement agency.
-They will relay your report to the National Weather Service Miami.alerts.weather.gov
+Effective: 2021-07-23 09:45:00 EDT Expires: 2021-07-24 16:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Miami-Dade THE SEVERE THUNDERSTORM WARNING FOR SOUTHEASTERN COLLIER WESTERN MIAMI-DADE AND WESTERN BROWARD COUNTIES WILL EXPIRE AT 545 PM EDT The storms which prompted the warning have weakened below severe limits, and no longer pose an immediate threat to life or property.
+Therefore, the warning will be allowed to expire.
+However gusty winds and heavy rain are still possible with these thunderstorms.alerts.weather.gov

 Comments / 0